 Recommended preventive maintenance includes:

-Early detection of airflow restrictions can prevent expensive turbocharger failures.
+Early detection of airflow restrictions can prevent expensive turbocharger failures and keep the engine from being overloaded while trying to compensate for falling boost.

 Caterpillar Marine Diesel Service in Ventura & Channel Islands Harbor